Israel: Classical antiquity

 After capturing Babylon in 539 BCE, Cyrus the Great, founder of the Achaemenid Empire, issued a proclamation allowing the exiled Judean population to return.
 The construction of the Second Temple was completed c.
 520 BCE.
 The Achaemenids ruled the region as the province of Yehud Medinata.
 In 332 BCE, Alexander the Great conquered the region as part of his campaign against the Achaemenid Empire.
 After his death, the area was controlled by the Ptolemaic and Seleucid empires as a part of Coele-Syria.
-Under the Hellenistic kingdoms, ongoing Hellenization generated cultural tensions among the Jewish population that culminated under Antiochus IV, whose decrees outlawed Jewish practices and triggered the Maccabean Revolt in 167 BCE.
-The revolt weakened Seleucid control over Judea; by 142/141 BCE the Hasmoneans had secured autonomy and soon established an independent Jewish kingdom that, in the late 2nd–early 1st century BCE, expanded into neighboring territories.
+Under the Hellenistic kingdoms, ongoing Hellenisation generated cultural tensions among the Jewish population that culminated under Antiochus IV, whose decrees outlawed Jewish practices and triggered the Maccabean Revolt in 167 BCE.
+The revolt weakened Seleucid control over Judea; by 142/141 BCE the Hasmoneans had secured autonomy and soon established an independent Jewish kingdom that, in the late 2nd–early 1st century BCE, expanded into neighbouring territories.
+The Hasmonean civil war ended with the Roman siege of Jerusalem in 63 BCE.